 If you are partial to a curry or a zingy chilli it might be time to dial down the spice as a quarter of women surveyed reported that spicy foods triggered symptoms such as stomach problems, palpitations and bladder sensitivity.

 What can help?
 Keeping a symptom diary can initially alert you to what specific spices are triggers for you.
-When you have identified the likely culprits, you don’t have to resign yourself to a life of bland, beige food – instead add a bit of kick and extra colour with spices and flavours that don’t provide as much heat like cumin, turmeric and mild curry powder and see how you respond to those.
+When you have identified the likely culprits, you don’t have to resign yourself to a life of bland, beige food – instead add a bit of kick and extra color with spices and flavors that don’t provide as much heat like cumin, turmeric and mild curry powder and see how you respond to those.
 As a short-term remedy for soothing an upset stomach sip a peppermint or ginger tea.
 In the longer term, and if you are prone to tummy troubles generally, try and improve your gut health by nurturing, nourishing and balancing your ‘good bugs’ and building a thriving microbiome.
 Taking a daily live culture supplement should help.

 Sources & references: